luke2533/coin_vue/README.md

 - Home page is responsive on all devices
 - Removing of profile page, when user logs in they will be redirected to their portfolio

+### 6.31 Responsive log in and sign up page on all devices

+Additions:

+- Log in page is responsive on all devices
+- Sign up page is responsive on all devices

 ## 7.0 Deployment

 ### 7.1 Local deployment